fhirter/Software-Engineering/CloudAndServerless/Slides/Slides.md

 The constraints of the cloud environment include:

-- All inter-service communication takes place over unreliable networks.
+- All inter-service communication takes place over unreliable **networks**.
-- You must operate under the assumption that the underlying hardware can fail or be restarted or moved at any time.
+- You must operate under the assumption that the underlying **hardware can fail** or be restarted or moved at any time.
-- The services need to be able to detect and manage failure of their peers—including partial failures.
+- The services need to be able to **detect and manage failure** of their peers—including partial failures.
 - Strong consistency and transactions are expensive.
 Because of the coordination required, it is difficult to make services that manage data available, performant, and scalable.